cuplyk/Stock-Market-News-Alert/README.md

 ```

 ## 🌟 How to Use
-Clone this repository and navigate to the project directory.  \n
+Clone this repository and navigate to the project directory.
 Install the required packages using pip install -r requirements.txt.
 ``` bash
  pip install -r requirements.txt